B2B Website Strategy To Convert Leads Into B2B Sales

-The beauty of responsive design is that it detects what kind of device a visitor is using and automatically optimizes your site for best viewing based on the device.
+The beauty of the responsive design is that it detects what kind of device a visitor is using and automatically optimizes your site for the best viewing based on the device.

 For example, we saw what Acacia’s site looked like on a desktop in the screenshots above.
 But when you visit their site on mobile, it looks like this:

-As you can see the mobile view is more compact.
-To keep things looking tidy on a small screen, the navigation bar is accessed by tapping the three lines at the upper right-hand corner.
+As you can see, the mobile view is more compact.
+To keep things looking tidy on a small screen, the navigation bar is accessed by tapping the three lines in the upper right-hand corner.

 On top of that, the text is large and readable without having to be zoomed in on.

-Because over 60-percent of searches come from mobile devices, having a mobile-optimized site means opening the doors to more leads who will come to you from smaller devices.
+Because over 60-percent of searches come from mobile devices, having a mobile-optimized site means opening the doors to more leads that will come to you from smaller devices.

-In fact, a site that’s mobile-ready will rank higher in Google search results than one that is not.
+In fact, a mobile-ready site will rank higher in Google search results than one that is not.
 Blue Corona found sites that were not mobile-ready were slammed by a 50-percent reduction in organic traffic since Google officially announced their decision to rank mobile-ready pages higher.